HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/improving_search_quality/Optionsavailabletoimprovesearchquality/ChangedefaultqueryoperatorfromORtoAND.md

-# Changing default query operator from 'OR' to 'AND'
+# Changing the default query operator from 'OR' to 'AND'

 When a user enters more than one search term, the HCL Digital Experience (DX) search engine applies a logical 'OR' operator by default.
 For a document to qualify for the search result list, it is enough that only one of those terms is included in a document.
 However, including two or more words leads to better search results.